fanzheng10/CliXO-1.0/README.md

 We have used CliXO-1.0 in the following studies:

 F. Zheng et al., [Interpretation of cancer mutations using a multiscale map of protein systems.](https://www.science.org/doi/10.1126/science.abf3067) *Science* 374, eabf3067 (2021).
-(Please consider cite this paper if you use CliXO-1.0)
+(Please cite this paper if you use CliXO-1.0)

 Y. Qin et al., Mapping cell systems across scales by fusing protein images and interactions. *Nature*, Accepted (2021).